Improving quality of BSR waters by advanced treatment processes

 The project AdvIQwater tests photocatalysis, fungal treatment and biofilms methods to efficiently clean wastewaters from pharmaceuticals.

-We believe that insights gained from this piloting process will be invaluable for WWTPs, enabling them to make informed decisions regarding the most suitable technologies for enhanced wastewater treatment.
+The best practice guideline for advanced water treatment indicates directions on effectively using advanced techniques and integrating them.
+We believe that insights gained from the piloting process will be invaluable to WWTPs, enabling them to make informed decisions regarding the most suitable technologies for enhanced wastewater treatment.

 Copy direct link to this summary